TheAwiteb/xors/README.md

 # xors

-Xors is a simple tik tak toe game, supporting multiplayer, singleplayer and 2 player mode.
+Xors is a simple tik tac toe game, supporting multiplayer, singleplayer and 2 player mode.

 ## Requirements
 Docker and docker-compose